-Fair Or Foul: Twitter Is Fighting Over If Beyonce Needs To Speak Up About Sellout-y Jay-Z Comments
+Fair Or Foul: Twitter Is Debating If Beyonce Needs To Speak Up About Sellout-y Jay-Z Comments

 SMH.
 That’s hugely an insufferable take, people.
 Because nobody asks for Beyonce quotes or opinions when Jay does something positive or particularly smart.
 That’s all him.
 Of course, when Beyonce does something game-changing Jay is credited for coaching her like she’s some puppy dog.
 Now that he’s done something that’s mostly received as trash, she now has to speak up?
 That’s wack.

-We’d rather see people on Twitter do this: clown him and wonder why the hell he keeps dragging her and her brand down.
+We’d rather see people on Twitter do this; Clown him and wonder why the hell he keeps dragging her and her brand down.
 But alas, the arguments are still there.
 What should Beyonce do?!
 Take a look…

 Comments